Viasat/halite/doc/jadeite-err-id-reference.md

 ---
 ### <a name="l-err/cannot-bind-nothing"></a>l-err/cannot-bind-nothing

-It is not permitted to bind a symbol to 'unset'.
-Instead of defining a symbol for this, consider using '$no-value'.
+It is not permitted to bind a symbol to 'nothing'.

 #### Error message template: